jkorn2324/Practice/core/resources/scoreboards/README.md

 The default scoreboard types that are used by the internal Practice Core plugin are:

 - `scoreboard.spawn.default` - Used when a  player is at spawn and not in a queue.
-- `scoreboard.spawn.queue` - Used when a player is at spawn and in a queue for a duel.
 - `scoreboard.ffa` - Used when a player is in a FFA arena.
-- `scoreboard.duel.player` - Used when a player is in a duel.
-- `scoreboard.duel.spectator` - Used when the player is spectating a duel.

-**DO NOT EDIT THE SCOREBOARD TYPE NAMES IN THE SCOREBOARDS.YML FILE, IF YOU DO, YOUR PRACTICE CORE WILL NOT WORK.**
+**DO NOT EDIT THE SCOREBOARD TYPE NAMES IN SCOREBOARDS.YML FILE, IF YOU DO, THE SCOREBOARDS WILL NOT WORK.**

 ## Editing the Display
 You can change what the scoreboards display and which